laurensdewaele/tenso-mobile-app/app/lib/notes.md

+## Refactor added weight integer input  => allow for 0 values and doubles
 ## New workout
 - Keep the pages alive somehow? => state store in a provider that is just above the new workout section.
 ## Validation needs to be on input field itself, not triggered on every input